movlan/SEI-CC-7/work/w11/d5/server-side-debugging-setup.md

 ### Debugging

-To debug your server-side JavaScript, it's best to refer to the [VS Code's excellent debugging documentation](https://code.visualstudio.com/docs/editor/debugging).
+To debug your server-side JavaScript, it's best to refer to [VS Code's excellent debugging documentation](https://code.visualstudio.com/docs/editor/debugging).

 > Note that since starting the debugger will start up the server code, it's very important to shut down the server if it's already running in terminal.